 From No Period to Pregnancy

-In a world where success is often measured by podium finishes and personal bests, there lies a hidden struggle that many athletes face in silence".
+In a world where success is often measured by podium finishes and personal bests, many athletes face a hidden struggle in silence."

 For me, it began nine years ago, when I first noticed the absence of my menstrual cycle.
-The sense that something "wasn't quite right" had been lingering within me for a while, but it took a disappointing performance at the Commonwealth Games to inspire some investigation.
-Until then, being a distance runner, I had learned to dismiss the subtle signs of REDs that had been creeping in over recent months as mere occupational hazards.
-Illness and injury, a rail-thin appearance, resistance to rest days, and a penchant for salads with dressing on the side seemed simply par for the course in sport.
-Even when I voiced concerns about my fatigue to my doctor, the raised eyebrow and, “What do you expect when you run 80 miles a week?” remarks left me questioning whether my concerns were valid.
-After all, my basic blood tests had come back ‘normal’, except for extremely low iron levels, which were treated with regular infusions at the local chemo ward.
+A lingering sense that something wasn’t quite right had been gnawing at me for months, but it was a disappointing performance at the Commonwealth Games that finally pushed me to investigate.
+As a distance runner, I’d learned to dismiss the subtle signs of REDs that had been creeping in over recent months as occupational hazards.
+Illness and injury, resistance to rest days, and a penchant for salads with dressing on the side seemed simply par for the course in my sport.
+Even when I voiced concerns about my fatigue to my doctor, the raised eyebrow and, “What do you expect when you run 80 miles a week?”, left me questioning whether my concerns were valid.
+After all, my basic blood tests were all ‘normal’, except for extremely low iron levels, which were treated with regular infusions at the local chemo ward.

 There’s certainly nothing like being hooked up to an IV drip, surrounded by others whose lives literally depend on it, to inspire you to take charge of your own health while you still have the chance."

-I was advised to resume use of the pill in order to protect my bone density - another common and harmful misconception that has been repeatedly proven wrong by recent research studies.
+After waiting three months for my cycle to return (it didn’t), I saw an endocrinologist who reassured me that my missing periods were “normal for an athlete.”
+(Spoiler: if anyone says this to you or someone you know, please find a different healthcare provider!)
+I was advised to go back on the pill to protect my bone density—another common and harmful misconception that has been repeatedly proven wrong by recent research studies.
 In fact, in addition to masking menstrual dysfunction, the contraceptive pill can even compound the negative effect on bone health.
-If I’d only known where to turn for the right support back then, I could have avoided covering up this key symptom of REDs and delaying diagnosis for many years to follow.

-When I finally found the medical advice I needed—zero periods, one stress fracture, and five years later—I started to understand the significance of my cycle.
+Had I known where to turn back then, I could have avoided years of covering up this key symptom of REDs.
+When I finally found the medical support I needed, zero periods, one stress fracture, and five years later, I began to understand the significance of my menstrual cycle.

-My then-boyfriend, now husband, Rich (or ‘Saint Richard’, as he’s known by my mother) had been with me from the start of my decline into the REDs spiral and supported me through my desperate search for answers as to what was wrong.
-I knew he wanted children someday and I once did too, but at the time, I couldn’t have felt any less maternal.
-I had started to research the impact of female hormones on emotional and motivational states, but I wasn’t finding much to reassure me that my own missing cycle could be suppressing my desire to have children.
-I did, however, want to give my mind and body the opportunity to make that decision when the time came, so my recovery journey was at least partly inspired by the potential to become pregnant one day.
+My then-boyfriend, now husband, had been with me from the start of my decline into the REDs spiral and supported me through my desperate search for answers as to what was wrong.
+I knew he wanted to be a dad some day, and while my drive to recover wasn’t initially motivated by motherhood (I felt far from maternal at the time), I wanted to give my body the opportunity to make that decision when the time came.
+So my recovery journey was at least partly inspired by the potential to become pregnant one day.

 Blogs